 Wang et al. from the Centers for Disease Control and Prevention (CDC) performed mass spec data acquisition using an ion-triggered Electron-Transfer/Higher-Energy Collision Dissociation (EThcD) method.
 The EThcD method provides a technique for collection of glycan and peptide fragmentation information in a single spectrum.
 The researchers digested three recombinant versions of the SARS-CoV-2 spike protein (stabilized, unmutated, and the S1 subunit), as well as SARS-CoV-1 spike protein and MERS-CoV S1 subunit for comparison, with various enzymes including Trypsin, Chymotrypsin, Asp-N, and Lys-C .
 The protein digestions were analyzed by bottom-up LC-MS/MS analysis.
 The researchers found that while the proteins were all highly glycosylated, there were significant variations in types of glycans found.
 They also observed that a specific type of glycan, sialylated glycans, were more likely to be found in the S1 subunit than in the full-length protein.
 They postulate that this could mean there are definite differences in the structure and function of these two proteins.

-Learning about glycosylation of proteins can help researchers understand how the proteins interact with other proteins or host-cells, in turn helping scientists develop vaccines and therapeutics.
+Performing glycosylation analysis of SARS-CoV-2 proteins can help researchers understand how the proteins interact with other proteins or host-cells, in turn helping scientists develop vaccines and therapeutics.

 For more details on the materials and methods used by the CDC in this research, and more about their results, find the paper here.